samyakjain8431-cyber/challenge-3/readme.md

  Study Time Manager

-A simple web app to help students organize their study schedules, balance subjects, and track deadlines effectively.
+A simple website to help students organize their study schedules, balance subjects, and track deadlines effectively.
 This project was built as part of *Challenge 3* and deployed using **Firebase Hosting**.